oharam29/EE5003_IoT_Project/README.md

 This project is built using the Hyperledger fabric network that hs been modified to carry out the reuqired features to accomdate files.

+The docs directory contains all documentation relating to the project such as the Research Log, porject Final report and the video presentation.

 ///----- Below is the instructions on how to run the project -----///

-This the instrucution file for how to run the applicaion for the project of the module EE5003 IoT project.
+This is the Code works repo for the project of the module EE5003 IoT project.
 Once the project repository has been clone onto a machine the project can be run.

-This can be done by:
+This can be done by changing directory to the Code Directory and follwing the below steps:

   Start by chainging into the the filestore directory:
     cd filestore